skn/kindler/README.md

-This is a bunch of scripts to make it easy to send stuff from my browser to my Kindle smoothly.
+**This is alpha-grade software.
+Use at your own risk.**

 *This needs to be documented better.
 But you can figure it out by reading the source code.*

+A bunch of scripts to make it easy to send stuff from my browser directly to my Kindle.

 The process involves :